CamW/npam/README.md

 <a name="Future_Plans"/>
 ## Future Plans
-Npam only supports a limited subset of what is available ultimately this should be expanded on.
+Npam only supports a limited subset of what is available ideally this should be expanded on.